JACooper/Forge-client/README.md

 npm run webpack-prod
 ```

-This will compile and minify the source.
+This will compile and minify the source, as well as generate a app-bundle.js.map file.
+Serve this file with app-bundle.js to enable source mapping in the client (i.e. the debugger will show you source instead of minified code).
+You probably don't want to serve this to normal users.
 To compile and test locally (of limited use unless you mock or remove logins), run

 ```
 npm start